okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 layout: Guides
 ---

-This guide explains how to include the `acr_values` parameter in your authorization requests to increase the level of end-user assurance.
+This guide explains how to include the `acr_values` parameter in your authorization requests to increase the level of end user assurance.

 ---